top of page

 • A silent temple space to enjoy quiet and solitary time

-• Nature trails and wooded nooks
+• Nature trails and wooded nooks to explore and connect with nature

 • Nightly fire and star gazing